Facts about Brown Hyena

 Because of its propensity to search the seashore for dead seals and other food dropped by the sea, the brown hyena on Namibia’s Skeleton Coast has earned the Afrikaans moniker “strandwolf,” which means “beach dog.”

 Even on the outskirts of suburbia, this adaptable species may thrive.
-In the Magaliersbug hills to the north of Pretoria, fortunate tourists could even catch a sight of one.
+In the Magaliesburg hills to the north of Pretoria, fortunate tourists could even catch a sight of one.

 By “pasting” secretions from their anal gland onto grass stalks, adults demarcate their territory.
 Each hyena’s identity and the time since its last visit are revealed by the white blob that is left behind.
 In this manner, every hyena in a region is aware of what the others are doing.